 Position Title Type of Position Description of Work Cook Non-direct Care The primary purpose of the position is to assist the Cook Supervisor and/or Food Service Supervisor position and provide support of the center's Child Nutrition Program and ensure compliance with state and federal regulations.
 Food Service Supervisor II Non-direct Care / Managerial The primary purpose of the position is to provide oversight of the center's Child Nutrition Program and ensure compliance with state and federal regulations.
 Housing Unit Supervisor Direct Care The primary purpose of the position is supervision of a team responsible for implementing treatment plans, counseling, and supervising juvenile offenders committed to the Department.
 Employees assign cases; coordinate the treatment process; and oversee the delivery of services through the review and evaluation of treatment plans, direct observation, and interaction with juveniles.
 Work also includes the responsibility for hiring, training, orienting, and developing staff.
 Employees resolve problems and supervise staff through case review and consultation to endure compliance with standards, policies, treatment plans, and commitment parameters.
 Employees are responsible for planning and reviewing program and service needs with staff and formulating goals and objectives for services.
+Licensed Mental Health Professional Clinical The position's primary purpose is to provide mental health services for juveniles assigned to a youth development center.
+These services include mental status examinations, diagnostic evaluations and behavioral assessments, behavioral programming, individual and group psychotherapy, crisis intervention and direct counseling services at an advanced level.
 Psychologist Clinical The primary purpose of the position is to serve as provider of psychological services to juveniles detained in a YDC.
 Duties of this position include, as needed, the provision of crisis counseling and monitoring, individual and group psychotherapy, psychological assessment and evaluation, recommendation and referral, and case management functions.
 Duties of this position also include training of front-line staff on clinically relevant issues including, but not limited to, suicide awareness and prevention, psychiatric diagnosis, basic counseling skills, therapeutic interventions, and clinical policy.
-This position develops and maintains working relationships with community- based mental health professionals, psychiatric hospitals staff, and other entities/individuals necessary for ensuring the safety and psychological well-being of juveniles served.
+This position develops and maintains working relationships with community-based mental health professionals, psychiatric hospitals staff, and other entities/individuals necessary for ensuring the safety and psychological well-being of juveniles served.
 Registered Nurse Medical The primary purpose of the position is to provide adequate juvenile medical care in the treatment and/or prevention of illnesses and injuries.
 Maintains and provides accurate health care data and information.
 Provides age-appropriate health education to juveniles.
 Provide emergency care for staff seriously injured at YDCs.